helidon-sockshop/sockshop/README.md

 (domain model, JAX-RS resources, etc.), and which also provides a basic in-memory implementation of the data store that is useful for testing.

-Most services also have one or more data store-specific modules, which build on the _core_ module and demonstrate integrations of popular data stores with Helidon (MySQL, Mongo, Redis, etc.)
+All services also have one or more data store-specific modules, which build on the _core_ module and demonstrate integrations of popular data stores with Helidon (Coherence, MySQL, Mongo, Redis, etc.)

 You can find more details for each service within documentation pages for individual services, which can be accessed using the links above.